-The ADSP-21xx family of DSPs are interfaced directly to the AD7476/AD7477/AD7478 without any glue logic required.
+The ADSP21xx family of DSPs are interfaced directly to the AD7476/AD7477/AD7478 without any glue logic required.
 The SPORT control register should be set up as follows:

-TFSW = RFSW = 1, Alternate Framing INVRFS = INVTFS = 1, Active Low Frame Signal

-DTYPE = 00, Right Justify Data SLEN = 1111, 16-Bit Data-Words

-ISCLK = 1, Internal Serial Clock

-TFSR = RFSR = 1, Frame Every Word

-IRFS = 0

-ITFS = 1
+TFSW = RFSW = 1, Alternate Framing INVRFS = INVTFS = 1, Active Low Frame Signal DTYPE = 00, Right Justify Data SLEN = 1111, 16-Bit Data Words ISCLK = 1, Internal Serial Clock TFSR = RFSR = 1, Frame Every Word IRFS = 0 ITFS = 1

-To implement the Power-Down mode, SLEN should be set to 0111 to issue an 8-bit SCLK burst.
-The connection diagram is shown in Figure 19.
+To implement the power-down mode SLEN should be set to 1001 to issue an 8-bit SCLK burst.
+The connection diagram is shown in Figure 25.
 The ADSP-21xx has the TFS and RFS of the SPORT tied together, with TFS set as an output and RFS set as an input.
-The DSP operates in Alternate Framing mode and the SPORT control register is set up as described.
-The frame synchronization signal generated on the TFS is tied to $\overline{\text{CS}}$ and as with all signal processing applications, equidistant sampling is necessary.
+The DSP operates in Alternate Framing Mode and the SPORT control register is set up as described.
+The frame synchronization signal generated on the TFS is tied to \overline{CS} and as with all signal processing applications equidistant sampling is necessary.
 However, in this example, the timer interrupt is used to control the sampling rate of the ADC and, under certain conditions, equidistant sampling may not be achieved.

-The timer registers, for example, are loaded with a value that will provide an interrupt at the required sample interval.
+The timer registers etc., are loaded with a value that will provide an interrupt at the required sample interval.
 When an interrupt is received, a value is transmitted with TFS/DT (ADC control word).
-The TFS is used to control the RFS and therefore the reading of data.
+The TFS is used to control the RFS and hence the reading of data.
 The frequency of the serial clock is set in the SCLKDIV register.
-When the instruction to transmit with TFS is given (i.e., TX0 = AX0), the state of the SCLK is checked.
-The DSP will wait until the SCLK has gone high, low, and high before transmission will start.
-If the timer and SCLK values are chosen such that the instruction to transmit occurs on or near the rising edge of SCLK, the data may be transmitted, or it may wait until the next clock edge.
+When the instruction to transmit with TFS is given (i.e., AX0 = TX0), the state of the SCLK is checked.
+The DSP will wait until the SCLK has gone High, Low, and High before transmission will start.
+If the timer and SCLK values are chosen such that the instruction to transmit occurs on or near the rising edge of SCLK, the data may be transmitted or it may wait until the next clock edge.